paradigmxyz/reth/book/run/pruning.md

 ## Basic concepts

 - Archive node – Reth node that has all historical data from genesis.
-- Pruned node – Reth node that has its historical data pruned partially or fully via a [custom configuration](./config.md#the-prune-section).
+- Pruned node – Reth node that has its historical data pruned partially or fully through a [custom configuration](./config.md#the-prune-section).
-- Full Node – Reth node that has latest state and historical data for the last 128 blocks available for querying in the same way as an archive node.
+- Full Node – Reth node that has the latest state and historical data for only the last 128 blocks available for querying in the same way as an archive node.

 The node type that was chosen when first [running a node](./run-a-node.md) **can not** be changed after